Build Habits Without Willpower: Environment First

 Make the behavior visible.
 Out of sight, out of mind applies to good habits as much as bad ones.
 A guitar you never pick up might just need to be moved out of the case and onto a stand in your living room.
 A book you keep meaning to read might just need to be on your kitchen table rather than on a shelf.
 Environment design begins with visibility.

 Attach to existing flows.
 The most reliable trigger for a new habit is a behavior you already do automatically.
 Morning coffee already happens.
 Brushing your teeth already happens.
 Commuting already happens.
-Attach your new habit to an existing one using habit stacking - "after I pour my morning coffee, I will sit down and write for 10 minutes."
+Attach your new habit to an existing one using habit stacking, as in "after I pour my morning coffee, I will sit down and write for 10 minutes."
 No new cue required; you borrow an existing one.

 Increasing Friction for Bad Habits

 Research on commitment devices shows that people voluntarily choose to add friction to their own bad behavior because they know it works.
 Locking your phone in a timed safe.
 Giving your credit card to someone else for 30 days.
-Pre-committing to wake-up with an accountability partner who you have to check in with.
+Pre-committing to wake up with a partner who you have to check in with.
 These are all friction-adding mechanisms.

 The key insight: you're not fighting desire.
 You're making acting on desire expensive enough that inertia wins.
-Inertia is a powerful force - it just usually works against habit formation because old behaviors have lower friction than new ones.
+Inertia is a powerful force.
+It usually works against habit formation because old behaviors have lower friction than new ones.
 Flip the friction balance, and inertia becomes your ally.

 Defaults: The Invisible Habit Technology